 For those who have encountered harassment, a Queen Bee or a bully, here are some resources from a session I taught at the Center for Independent Living in Ann Arbor, using material I gleaned from research and from a Wayne State professor who has special knowledge of workplace aggression and peer witnessing as a method to deal with bullying.

-The full collection is on Flickr.com here.
-It was sobering to also see the topic filled the room.
-We dug into the topic for two hours.
+It was sobering to see that the topic of workplace bullying filled the room.
+We dug into the topic and available research for two hours.

 We discussed the following seven (7) points: